 The Add Scenario dialog box consists of four parts:

 - Scenario Name: You can give any name for this Scenario name field.
-Given name should be something meaningful.
+The given name should be something meaningful.

 - Comment: By default, Excel shows the name of the person who created the scenario and the date when it was created.
 But you can change this text, add new text to it, or delete it completely.